 You can also use these tools to unearth new link opportunities relevant to your industry.
-Some also offer additional analysis features, such as Majestic SEO’s Clique Hunter tool, which can make this process much faster.
+Some also offer additional analysis features, such as Majestic’s Clique Hunter tool, which can make this process much faster.

 Linkclump is a Chrome extension that can highlight multiple links at once on a page and then serve an action for those links, whether it be copying them to paste into a spreadsheet or opening them in multiple tabs.